Stephen MaylesThe Story of Chestnut Lodge Pet Crematorium and Pet Cemetery

 The Pet CemeteryRecently we have seen a great change in the Veterinary world.
 So many practices are now becoming part of large commercial groups and with older partners retiring a new era is coming.
 This is often focused on the commercial rather than the old professional aspects and many surgeries are now moving back to commercial veterinary cremation services that provide high levels of risk-free profit as well as handling all veterinary waste.
 We have vowed to maintain our ethical standards and now concentrate mainly on providing cremation services directly to pet owners and to also provide a professional veterinary service for those surgeries that want to keep a high standard of service for their clients.

-Sadly, as of May 2018 we have closed Sylvester’s Cattery.
+Sadly, in May 2018 we have closed Sylvester’s Cattery.
 It was a huge decision to take but it was becoming increasingly difficult to run due to lack of staff.
 The constant coming and going of people, often without any notice, placed enormous burdens on me and affected the running of the crematorium.
 As age creeps up on me it becomes more difficult to fill the gaps through extra hours.
-Hopefully, it will be both a good business and lifestyle decision but only time will tell.

 Please remember that we are here to help you, to provide comfort and reassurance for your pet’s final journey.